-As we prepare for our pilot episode for the Family Pictures: USA television series, we’ll be highlighting the untold stories of everyday Detroiters.
-Detroit native and artist, Michelle May shares her family story below about growing up in the historic neighborhood of Boston-Edison.
+Detroit native and artist, Michelle May shares her family story with Family Pictures USA about growing up in the historic neighborhood of Boston-Edison.

 “Historic Boston-Edison is a 36-block neighborhood area of Detroit containing approximately 900 houses.
 The District is bordered by Boston Boulevard on the North, Edison Avenue on the South, Woodward Avenue on the east and Linwood on the West.
 It is one of the largest residential historic districts in the United States.
 The first homes in the current Boston-Edison district were built and occupied in 1905.
 In the late-1940’s, my great-grandmother had her eye on one of those houses, declaring, ‘One day I’m going to have a house on the boulevard!'”